bandydos/SudokuSolverV1/README.md

-A solver for Sudoku's based on a tutorial
+A solver for Sudoku's based on a tutorial.